-Some of the illustrations throughout this manual are generic and will NOT look exactly like the engine or parts used in your application.
-The illustrations can contain symbols to indicate an action required and\or an acceptable or NOT acceptable condition.
+Some of the illustrations throughout this manual are generic and will not look exactly like the engine or parts used in your application.
+The illustrations can contain symbols to indicate an action required and/or an acceptable or unacceptable condition.

 The illustrations are intended to show repair or replacement procedures.
-The procedure will be the same for all applications, although the illustration may differ
+The procedure will be the same for all applications, although the illustrations may differ.